opranjan/opranjan/README.md

 ###

-<h3 align="center">A passionate Flutter developer from India</p>
+<h2 align="center">A passionate Flutter developer from India</p>

 ###

-<h2 align="left">I am a passionate Mobile Application Developer with a knack for crafting intuitive and robust mobile experiences.
+<p align="left">I am a passionate Mobile Application Developer with a knack for crafting intuitive and robust mobile experiences.
 With expertise in Flutter, Android, and React Native, I love building apps that deliver seamless user experiences across platforms.</h2>

 ###